UP-macroecology/Holle_PacificPlantInvaders_BlacklistUncertainty_2023/README.md

 Keywords: Blacklisting, ecological niche, ensemble predictions, habitat suitability models, islands, plant invasions, uncertainty

+This repository contains the R scripts needed to reproduce all results and plots.

 Funding: This study was supported by the German Research Foundation DFG (grant no. ZU 361/3-1 to DZ)